quikcess/bet-api-types/README.md

 Types with an `API` prefix represent payloads you may receive from the REST API.
 Types with a `REST` prefix represent data that is sent to and received from the REST API.
 For endpoint options in the `REST` category, they follow a specific structure: `REST<HTTP Method><Action><Type>`, where the type indicates the expected return data.
-For example, `RESTPostAPIBetCreateBody` or `RESTGetAPICredentialResponse`.
+For example, `RESTPostAPIMatchCreateBody` or `RESTGetAPIGuildResponse`.

 If a type name ends with Response, it represents the expected result when calling its corresponding route.
-In this structure, the `REST` types are used to define the data sent in requests (e.g., creating a bet ), while the `API` types represent the data received in responses from the API (e.g., the details of a bet).
-This makes the distinction clear between what is transmitted to the API and what is returned after a request is made.
+In this structure, the `REST` types are used to define the data sent in requests (e.g., creating a match ), while the `API` types represent the data received in responses from the API (e.g., the details of a match).
+This makes the distinction clear matchween what is transmitted to the API and what is returned after a request is made.